Cyclooctane: Conformations

 The conformation of cyclooctane has been studied extensively using computational methods.
 Hendrickson noted that "cyclooctane is unquestionably the conformationally most complex cycloalkane owing to the existence of many conformers of comparable energy".
 The boat-chair conformation (below) is the most stable form.
-This conformation was confirmed by Allinger and co-workers.
+Allinger and co-workers confirmed this.
 The crown conformation (below) is slightly less stable.
 Among the many compounds exhibiting the crown conformation (structure II) is S8, elemental sulfur.